Tianyou-Xie/2800_202410_BBY07/README.md

 There are a few instances where AI was used in this project:

 -   Default Avatars - when a user signs up, an avatar is automatically generated for them using AI
+- Policy Page - an inital draft was creted with the help of ChatGPT
+- Terms of Use Page - an inital draft was creted with the help of ChatGPT
+- FAQs Page - ChatGPT was use to get an idea of common questions that people have about social media platforms

 ## Project Links